LongoCris/Belief-Bias-Questionnaire/README.md

 # Syllogism Quiz

-An interactive web-based quiz designed to assess logical reasoning and belief bias through syllogistic questions.
+An interactive web-based quiz designed to assess logical reasoning and belief bias through syllogistic questions adopted in [llm-belief-bias](https://github.com/SergioV3005/llm-belief-bias) project.
 This tool presents users with a series of logic-based questions requiring them to evaluate the validity of conclusions based on given premises.

 ## Features